igbatov/sci-map/README.md

 Technically hard part of project is collaborative editing.
 For MVP we want most simple still workable solution.

-Right now we will try Alternative #1 (see below) but maybe some other solution will come up later.
+Right now we will try Alternative #0 (see below) but maybe some other solution will come up later.

+## Alternative #0 (optimistic update) - any new user has tag 'map_editor' and can edit anything in realtime
+These updates will be send to watchers of node
+(users with tags 'map_editor' and 'experienced' who subscribed to updated of node).
+Any experienced user who noticed intentional abuse of node content he can revoke tag 'map_editor' for inexperienced one after public discuss of this case in a sci-map chat.
+Node content can be easily restored from history by experienced user who banned inexperienced.

-## Alternative #1 - any registered user can edit anything in realtime with pre-approve for several first modifications
+## Alternative #1 (pessimistic update) - any registered user can edit anything in realtime with pre-approve for several first modifications
 Every new user (NU) can do everything, but to see his modifications on scimap.org they should be approved by any experienced user (EU) for the first several times.
 After that EU can give NU tag "experienced".